 4. Record your expenses as you incur them

 It is far more efficient to record your expenses regularly than to save them all up until the end of the tax year.
 Take time once a month or even once a week, to make a record.
 This also helps to avoid ‘losing’ expenses that you’ve forgotten about.
 An additional benefit of regularly doing your expenses (and categorising them as in tip 2) is that you can assess any areas where you are overspending.

 For mileage claims, it is a good idea to use a travel expense report template.
 This isn’t as formal as it sounds – it can be purely a form on which each business journey is recorded including the ‘from’ and ‘to’ location and number of miles.
 This can be kept in the car so that details can be recorded at the time, rather than having to remember at a later date.

 If you pass on costs to your clients (known as recharging), it’s doubly important to keep track not only of what has been spent, but which client it should be attributed to.
 An easy way to do this is to write on the receipt if it’s something you purchase with cash or a card, or alternatively make a note when you record the expense, which of course you are doing regularly as per tip 3!

 Where possible it is much better to avoid using personal accounts, cards or cash to make business-related purchases.
 It makes the accounting process much cleaner and will help give you a more accurate impression of business cash flow, income and expenditure.

 We hope you found our tips on how to manage your expenses helpful.
-If you ‘re looking to outsource expense management or would like to know more about business finance support services feel free to call us on 0800 994 9016 or click for a free consultation.
+If you ‘re looking for an expense management virtual assistant or would like to know more about business finance support services feel free to call us on 0800 994 9016 or use our contact form in the menu above.